New Report Finds Sharp Decline in Well-Being of Maine Children Despite National Trends

 “Too many Maine children and families are experiencing the consequences of a stagnant state economy,” said Claire Berkowitz, executive director of the Maine Children’s Alliance.
 “But with strong federal, state and local policies and investments, we can improve outcomes for our children and they, in turn, can lead our state into a prosperous future.”

+The percentage of Maine children proficient in reading and math is slightly above the national average, but there is opportunity for improvement.
+Maine’s reading and math proficiency levels experienced little change from 2013 to 2014, with 36 percent of Maine fourth graders proficient in reading and 35 percent of Maine’s eighth graders proficient in math.
 “Our children already have the capacity to become caring, successful and productive adults,” said Bill Cumming, board chair of the Maine Children’s Alliance.
 “It is our responsibility to ensure they have the resources, support and opportunity to fulfill their potential.”Additional Resources:

 - Access the 2016 KIDS COUNT Data Book here.